kumahq/kuma-website/app/_src/networking/dns.md

 ```

 Please make sure the file path do exist on disk.
+{% endif_version %}

-To override DNS configuration from data planes, use `--dns-coredns-config-template-path` as an argument to `kuma-dp`.
-When the data plane is connecting to a control plane that also has DNS configuration overridden, overridden from data plane will take precedence.
+To override DNS configuration from data planes, use `--dns-coredns-config-template-path` as an argument to `kuma-dp`. {% if_version gte:2.6.x %}When the data plane is connecting to a control plane that also has DNS configuration overridden, overridden from data plane will take precedence.{% endif_version %}

 {% endtab %}
 {% endtabs %}

-This file used to override builtin DNS configuration is a [CoreDNS configuration](https://coredns.io/manual/toc/) that is processed as a go-template.
+Once supported, you'll need to prepare a DNS configuration file to be used for overriding.
+This file is a [CoreDNS configuration](https://coredns.io/manual/toc/) that is processed as a go-template.

-If you edit this configuration, you should base on the existing and default configuration, which looks like the following:
+Editing should base on [the existing and default configuration](https://github.com/kumahq/kuma/blob/master/app/kuma-dp/pkg/dataplane/dnsserver/Corefile).
+For example, you may use the following configuration to make the DNS server not respond errors to IPv6 queries when your cluster has IPv6 disabled:

 {% raw %}

 ```
 .:{{ .CoreDNSPort }} {
+    # add a plugin to return NOERROR for IPv6 queries
+    template IN AAAA . {
+       rcode NOERROR
+       fallthrough
+    }

     forward .
 127.0.0.1:{{ .EnvoyDNSPort }}
     # We want all requests to be sent to the Envoy DNS Filter, unsuccessful responses should be forwarded to the original DNS server.
     # For example: requests other than A, AAAA and SRV will return NOTIMP when hitting the envoy filter and should be sent to the original DNS server.